 How to bind data using FreshMVVM in .NET MAUI ListView (SfListView)?

-The .NET MAUI ListView allows you to work with the FreshMVVM framework.
-Please follow the steps below to work with the FreshMVVM,
+The .NET MAUI ListView allows you to integrate smoothly with the FreshMVVM framework.
+Follow the steps below to bind data using FreshMVVM.

-Step 1: Install the FreshMvvm.Maui NuGet package in the shared code project.
+Step 1: Install the FreshMvvm.Maui NuGet package in your shared code project.

-Step 2: Create your XAML page (view) with a name ending with “Page”.
+Step 2: Design your XAML page with the name ending in "Page".

 namespace ListViewXamarin { public partial class ListViewPage : ContentPage { public ListViewPage() { InitializeComponent(); } } }